HistoryThis section has been translated automatically.

 Erythema induratum: chronic persistent, infectious allergic lobular panniculitis combined with vasculitis of the small vessels of the fat lobules.
 The dorsal parts of the lower leg are affected.
 The delimitation as an independent entity is still controversial!

-Polyarteritis nodosa cutanea: Painful nodules and plaques: often onset with recurrent vasculitic plaques or nodules (iceberg phenomenon), 1.0 - 5.0 cm in size, rough, usually very pressure-dolent, also spontaneously painful, reddish to livid in colour.
-Not infrequently painful ulcers (60%).
+Polyarteritis nodosa cutanea: Painful nodules and plaques: often onset with recurrent vasculitic plaques or nodules (iceberg phenomenon), 1.0 - 5.0 cm in size, rough, usually very pressure-dolent, also spontaneously painful, reddish to livid in color.
+Not infrequently, painful ulcers (60%).

 Syphilitic gummata: Rare; serologic evidence of syphilis.

 Nodular medicinal erythema: Exanthematous seeding of nodular erythema.
 Anamnestic relationship to drug administration.

 Pernio:Acral localization of inflammation.
-Anamnestically clear dependence of the symptomatology on cold influences.
+Anamnestically clear dependence of symptomatitk on cold influences.

 Cold panniculitis: Localized inflammation of the subcutaneous adipose tissue, in the wake of external influences such as cold or wetness.
-Typically, 2 to 3 days (rarely delayed to 10-14 days) after local hypothermia, deeply cutaneous, succulent, painful nodules appear in the adipose tissue.
-Classically in riders on the extensor sides of the thighs.
+Typically, 2 to 3 days (rarely delayed to 10-14 days) after local hypothermia, deep cutaneous, succulent, painful nodules appear in the adipose tissue.
+Classically seen in equestrians on the extensor sides of the thighs.

-Nodular erythema in Behcet's disease: probably identical with classic erythema nodosum.
+Nodular erythema in Behcet's disease: probably identical to classic erythema nodosum.